In July 2025, Paddy Power and Betfair experienced a cybersecurity incident – compromising the data of thousands of customers.

 In July 2025, Flutter Entertainment (the sports betting and gambling company that owns Paddy Power and Betfair) confirmed it had experienced a ‘data incident’ on the Betfair and Paddy Power platforms and the personal information of significant number of customers had been accessed by an ‘unauthorised third party’.

-KP Law is investigating this cybersecurity incident to better understand this breach, including the severity of situation and the impact on the affected customers.
-If you had an account with either site on or before July 2025, you may be able to help us better understand what happened.
+KP Law is building a claim against Flutter Entertainment, we understand the severity of situation and the impact on the affected customers, and we believe you deserve justice.
+If you had an account with either site on or before July 2025, you may qualify to join our claim.

 In July 2025, Flutter Entertainment plc, the owner of Paddy Power and Betfair, confirmed that both sites were affected by a cybersecurity incident involving unauthorised access to customer data.